Indian reservation: Indian New Deal (1934–present)

 The Indian Reorganization Act of 1934, also known as the Howard-Wheeler Act, was sometimes called the Indian New Deal and was initiated by John Collier.
 It laid out new rights for Native Americans, reversed some of the earlier privatization of their common holdings, and encouraged tribal sovereignty and land management by tribes.
 The act slowed the assignment of tribal lands to individual members and reduced the assignment of "extra" holdings to nonmembers.

 For the following 20 years, the U.S. government invested in infrastructure, health care, and education on the reservations.
 Likewise, over two million acres (8,000 km^{2}) of land were returned to various tribes.
 Within a decade of Collier's retirement the government's position began to swing in the opposite direction.
 The new Indian Commissioners Myers and Emmons introduced the idea of the "withdrawal program" or "termination", which sought to end the government's responsibility and involvement with Indians and to force their assimilation.

 The Indians would lose their lands but were to be compensated, although many were not.
 Even though discontent and social rejection killed the idea before it was fully implemented, five tribes were terminated—the Coushatta, Ute, Paiute, Menominee and Klamath—and 114 groups in California lost their federal recognition as tribes.
 Many individuals were also relocated to cities, but one-third returned to their tribal reservations in the decades that followed.

+On July 9, 2020, the Supreme Court of the United States determined in McGirt v.
+Oklahoma that the reservations of the Five Tribes, comprising much of Eastern Oklahoma, were never disestablished by Congress and thus are still "Indian Country" for the purposes of criminal law.
+However, in 2022, the Supreme Court decided the case of Oklahoma v.
+Castro-Huerta and held that state courts have concurrent jurisdiction with federal courts over crimes allegedly committed within Indian country against victims who are American Indians by those defendants who are not.